ShivankK26/Router-Academy-Courses/docs/router-nitro/Using PathFinder API - Part 1.md

    };
    ```

-3. **Call the `getQuote` Function:** Use this function to request a quote by passing appropriate parameters.In this repository , this function is called using a a button.
+3. **Call the `getQuote` Function:** Use this Function to Request a Quote by passing appropriate Parameters.
+In this Repository, this Function is called using a button.

 ```javascript
 // Example usage: